alexlamb/alexlamb.github.io/_posts/2017-07-03-throwing-money-three.md

 At first, things are looking good for Karl, but as the simulation rolls on, Ayn starts doing better.
+Was this what you expected?

 "See?" says Ayn.
 "Talent will out!"